 Stipend support of $3440-$4300 is normally granted for a full time 8-10 week summer research experience under the supervision of a Yale University faculty member.
 When necessitated by the academic objectives of the project, research experiences of shorter or longer duration or intensity may be considered for support at proportionate levels.
 In exceptional cases, support may be considered for other research-related expenses.
 Currently enrolled sophomores and juniors proposing research in the natural sciences, engineering, mathematics and computer science are eligible to apply.

-Applications for summer 2013 support must be submitted online through the Student Grants & Fellowship database by March 26, 2013.
+Applications for summer 2014 support must be submitted online through the Student Grants & Fellowship database by the deadline.
 It is expected that awards will be announced in early April.

 Applications must include the following materials:

-1) A completed copy of the Yale College Dean's Research Fellowship application cover page.
+1) A completed copy of the Yale College Dean's Research Fellowship application.

 2) A description of the proposed research program, including the research and training objectives, and how these will prepare the applicant for further study in his or her field of interest.